Family says scalding sauce, cheese from $5 box of pizza gave daughter 2nd-degree burns

 "I have never heard such a sound come from a child," Dunn told 11Alive.
 "We immediately pulled our car over to the side of the road and grabbed her from her car seat.
 It took all of 30 seconds.
 In that small amount of time, she continued to cry uncontrollably and said, 'Mommy my hand!'"

-Dunn said an hour later, they were sitting in a room at the Gwinnett Medical Center, where a doctor told them that Jordan got second-degree burns, which had already started to blister.
+Dunn said an hour later, they were sitting in a room at the Gwinnett Medical Center, where a doctor told them that Jordyn got second-degree burns, which had already started to blister.

 PHOTOS | 2-year-old severely burned by scalding pizza sauce, cheese